curious-attempt-bunny/aviso-documentation/README.md

 ## Building locally

-Run the command `jekyll serve -w`.
+Run the command `bundle exec jekyll serve -w`.

 This builds documentation to the `_site` directory, and watches for changes.